Aifos-Ana/2ndLife/README.md

 - [&check;] List new items, providing details such as category, brand, model, size, and condition, along with images.
 - [&check;] Track and manage their listed items.
-- [ ] Respond to inquiries from buyers regarding their items and add further information if needed.
-- [ ] Print shipping forms for items that have been sold.

 **Buyers** should be able to:
 - [&check;] Browse items using filters like category, price, and condition.
-- [ ] Engage with sellers to ask questions or negotiate prices.
 - [&check;] Add items to a wishlist or shopping cart.
 - [&check;] Proceed to checkout with their shopping cart (simulate payment process).

 **Admins** should be able to:

-- [ ] Elevate a user to admin status.
 - [&check;] Introduce new item categories, sizes, conditions, and other pertinent entities.
-- [ ] Oversee and ensure the smooth operation of the entire system.

 **Security**:
 We have been careful with the following security aspects:

 - [&check;] **SQL injection**
 - [&check;] **Cross-Site Scripting (XSS)**
-- [ ] **Cross-Site Request Forgery (CSRF)**

 **Password Storage Mechanism**: hash_password&verify_password